 - EORTC is developing mentorship programmes to develop EORTC future leaders.

-In addition, EORTC provides training and education opportunities for scientists, doctors and other experts involved in cancer clinical research.
+In addition, EORTC provides training and education opportunities for the Y-ECI members, scientists, doctors and other experts involved in cancer clinical research.